evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 # Part 2.
 Add new project

-You will now create a dashboard to monitor data quality and drift.
-You will use a toy dataset to imitate a production ML model.
+You will now create a dashboard to monitor data quality and drift, using a toy dataset to imitate a production ML model.

 You will go through the following steps:
 * Prepare the tabular dataset.